QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata_old.md

 ![](/assets/world-data/worlddata_door_clearpath.png){: w="1920" h="1080" }
 _The 4 clear paths of a single door.
 Note that for each room, the clear points will take the SWAT along a path where they can see every threat._
 ![WideDoorway](/assets/world-data/worlddata_door_clearpoints_wide_doorway.png){: w="1920" h="1080" }
-_A wide doorway, with the first clear points moved closer to the stack up actors, on the opposite sides_
+_A wide doorway, with the first clear points moved closer to the stackup actors, on the opposite sides_

 #### Add Clear Point (by Nav)
 If you want a more rapid process for this you can use the `Add Clear Point (by Nav)` in the tool.
 This is more useful for large areas like outdoors.
 ![](/assets/world-data/WorldDataToolImages/Image_WorldDataTool_Door_ClearPointByNav.png){: w="222" h="38" }

-1. Select a door.
+1. Select a door spawner.
 2. In the tool, above the **Add Clear Point (by Nav)** button, chose which side and face to work on, such as `Front Left`
 3. Ensure at least the first clear point `[0]` has been added for the side/face you are working on.
 Press the `Add Clear Point` button if not, and adjust position if needed.
 4. To the right of the **Add Clear Point (by Nav)** button, use the number input to define your final clear point spacing. **100** is what the auto-gen spaces and is good for small rooms. **150** for medium rooms and **200/250** is great for large spaces.